Welcome to the Financial Aid and Veterans Affairs Education Benefits Office!

-Financial aid applications are processed as they are received, though we cannot guarantee that applications submitted less than two weeks before the start of the term will be awarded in time for students to be able to use a book voucher, if eligible, to “charge” their books against their financial aid before school starts.
+Financial aid applications are processed as they are received, but applications submitted two weeks prior or less to the start of the semester should plan to purchase books and supplies out of pocket.
 We strongly encourage students to fill out their FAFSA’s by May 1 for the next school year so they can qualify for a Maine State Grant if otherwise eligible.

 KVCC’s financial aid year starts with the fall semester, followed by the spring and summer semesters.
 Therefore, a student who wishes to start with a summer term would have to fill out a FAFSA for one school year to qualify for summer aid and for the next school year to qualify for fall aid.

 Students may check the status of their financial aid 24/7 via the MY KV Student Information Portal.
 Use the portal to:

 - Check what documents are required to complete your financial aid application

 - View your financial aid award information, by award year, on a semester-by-semester basis

 - Review policies that apply to Federal Student Aid recipients

 In order to allow for processing of financial aid, all documents must be submitted one week prior to the end of the enrollment period.
 For example, if you are enrolled for Fall only, all required documents must be submitted one week prior to the end of the Fall semester.